-The health center is designed to provide care for campers who require isolation, respite from camp routine or for those that require more frequent observation than can reasonably be provided by the cabin staff.
+The health center is designed to provide care for campers who require isolation, a respite from camp routine or for those that need more frequent observation that can reasonably be provided by the cabin staff.

-Food allergies can be life threatening.
-Specifically in a camp setting, there is risk of accidental exposure to a food allergen.
+Food allergies can be life-threatening.
+Specifically, in a camp setting, there is a risk of accidental exposure to a food allergen.
 Our counselors, medical staff, parents, and campers must work together to minimize this risk.

 At CYJ Midwest we make sure we are:

 - Informed of the availability of emergency care

 - Review the health records submitted for every camper and go over necessary information with campers counselor

 - Campers with food allergies are safely included in all activities